di-sukharev/isomorphic-app/README.md

 $ npm start
 ```

-Server starts on [http://localhost:3000](http://localhost:3000), click the link and open your browser.
+Server starts on [http://localhost:3000](http://localhost:3000), open the link in browser.

 ## How it works

-**Isomorphic app concept** — when browser asks for the first HTML with HTTP GET request, server renders all of the HTML code in SSR mode, attaches `SPA webpack build` of the whole app to the rendered HTML and sends it all back.
-Browser renders full HTML instantly right after response and turns on SPA mode, providing high first-load speed and CSR speed on the rest of the HTML rendering.
+**Isomorphic app** — when browser asks for the first HTML with HTTP GET request, server renders all of the HTML code in SSR mode, attaches `SPA webpack build` of the whole app to the rendered HTML and sends it all back.
+Browser renders full HTML instantly right after response and turns on SPA mode (through attached SPA bundle), providing high first-load render speed and CSR speed advantages on the rest of the HTML rendering.

 1. `webpack.config.js` creates `main.bundle.js`
 2. `./server/ssr.js` compiles isomorphic React.js code into HTML (SSR mode), attaches `main.bundle.js` to the HTML and sends it to the browser HTTP GET request.
-3. browser gets SSR'ed HTML parses attached `main.bundle.js` and enters SPA mode.
+3. browser gets SSR'ed HTML, interpretes attached `main.bundle.js` and enters SPA mode.

 ## TODO